Welcome to the world of gaming, where each frame matters and counts for your performance.

 This mode may be less compatible with certain hardware configurations, such as multi-monitor setups or different aspect ratios, and less tolerant of system crashes and interruptions.

 The graphics card, CPU, RAM, and storage device can influence latency in both modes.
-Game performance may suffer if any of these components are underpowered, regardless of the display mode.
+Game performance may suffer if these components are underpowered, regardless of the display mode.
 Online games can also experience lag due to network latency.

 Moreover, some games and applications may perform better in one mode than the other.
 It is advised to experiment with both modes to determine which mode provides the best performance for a specific game or application.